the-anna-project/annad/doc/development/makefile.md

 make
 ```

-### anna
+### annad
-This target compiles the server binary `anna`.
+This target compiles the server binary `annad`.
 This binary can be executed to
 launch Anna as process running on your system.
 ```
-make anna
+make annad
 ```

 ### annactl